The database structure is defined in a schema.json

 fieldsObject fields are used for storing related fields grouped together as an object such as adresses with street, number, city and zip-code, books with title, author and description or links with label, url and type.

-An object field is stored as a JSON object with properties of the types defined in the fields
+field is stored as a JSON object with properties of the types defined in the fields

 section of the object field.